cmfcmf/Anno2018-godot/README.md

 I cannot include the Anno 1602 graphics with Anno 2018.
 You need to have a copy of Anno 1602 installed on your computer to import them into this game.

+## Thanks

+This would have never been possible without the work of countless Anno enthusiasts:
+- [Sir Henry](https://github.com/wzurborg) for their work on different tools around the Anno1602 file formats.
+- [Benedikt Freisen](https://github.com/roybaer) for their work on _mdcii-engine_
+  and decoding further Anno1602 file formts.
+- The countless forum posts and websites who worked on Anno1602 mods.

 ## Roadmap